Q: How can I apply to the University of Maryland (UMD)?

 You can learn more about the Locker by watching the Coalition’s video overview.

-Q: What essay questions will the University of Maryland (UMD) use on the application?
+Q: What essay questions will UMD use on the application?

 UMD will use the essay questions provided by the Coalition.